paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-065-noise-control.md

 **(c) Supplemental criteria and reports** The Administrator shall from time to time review and, as appropriate, revise or supplement any criteria or reports published under this section.

-**(d) Publication in Federal Register** Any report (or revision thereof) under subsection (b)(1) of this section identifying major noise sources shall be published in the Federal Register.
+**(d) Publication in Federal Register** Any report (or revision thereof) under subsection (b)(1) identifying major noise sources shall be published in the Federal Register.
 The publication or revision under this section of any criteria or information on control techniques shall be announced in the Federal Register, and copies shall be made available to the general public.

 <a id="section-4905"></a>
 ## § 4905.
 Noise emission standards for products distributed in commerce
 **(a) Proposed regulations**

-(1) The Administrator shall publish proposed regulations, meeting the requirements of subsection (c) of this section, for each product—
+(1) The Administrator shall publish proposed regulations, meeting the requirements of subsection (c), for each product—

   (A) which is identified (or is part of a class identified) in any report published under [section 4904(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4904/b/1&num=0&edition=prelim) as a major source of noise,